 Definition - What does Morula mean?

-The morula is a stage of post-fertilization development when a fertilized egg known as a zygote transitions to a mass composed of around 10-30 cells.
+The morula is a stage of post-fertilization development when a fertilized egg that is known as a single-celled zygote, transitions to a mass composed of around 10-30 cells.

-During in vitro fertilization (IVF), morula phase typically occurs on day 4 of development.
+During in vitro fertilization (IVF), morula phase typically occurs on day 4 of development post-fertilization.
 The morula phase is the final phase prior to blastocyst development.